TanujaShameerpet/terraform-aws-setup/README.md

 ## Overview

-This Terraform configuration sets up an AWS infrastructure with the following components:
+This Terraform configuration sets up the website with the following infrastructure:

 - **VPC** with public and private subnets
 - **Internet Gateway** for public subnets